-The most useful test to determine the cause of obstructed defaecation is an MRI proctogram or a videoproctogram.
-These give information not only about structural problems but also whether or not the pelvic floor works properly.
+The most useful test to determine the cause of obstructed defaecation is a MRI proctogram or a videoproctogram.
+This gives information not only about structural problems but also whether or not the pelvic floor works properly.

 A transit study is often performed to establish whether the passage of bowel movements through the colon are delayed.